Ifycode-extension/solve-js/README.md

 ## Pulling in new changes

 There'll be more tasks added along the way and in some cases minor fixes for the application.
 Make sure you add original repo as the upstream as instructed in the **setup instructions** section.
-Pull in changes from the upstream and merge into your created branch with these:
+You can always pull in changes from the upstream and merge into your created branch with these:
 * Switch to the main branch:
 ````
 git checkout main